confluentinc/libschemaregistry/README.md

 ## The library

-`cpp-schema-registry-client` provides a Schema Registry client, along with serdes (serializers/deserializers) for Avro, Protobuf, and JSON Schema.
+`libschemaregistry` provides a Schema Registry client, along with serdes (serializers/deserializers) for Avro, Protobuf, and JSON Schema.

 ### Features